rlucio/cinder-violin-driver-icehouse/README.md

 cinder-violin-driver-havana
 ===========================

+*** WARNING: Alpha release.
+Use at your own risk! ***

-6000 Series All-Flash Array Volume Driver V1.0.0 for OpenStack Cinder Havana Release.
+6000 Series All-Flash Array Volume Driver V1.5.0 for OpenStack Cinder Icehouse Release.

 This repository contains the latest open-source release of Violin Memory's python drivers and client communication libraries for use